-It is very popular nowadays for a betting site to offer cashback bonuses to players as part of their incentives to gain new customers and retain existing players to keep them gambling on their site.
-A cashback offer or money back promotions, as they can often be referred to, do exactly what the name implies.
-The bonus allows the customer to get the stake, or a percentage of their stake back on a placed bet if the bet does not win.
-These are obviously very attractive offers for customers as it allows an element of insurance or consolation if the placed bet does not win.
+It is very popular nowadays for a betting site to offer cashback bonuses to players as part of their incentives to gain new customers and retain existing players to keep gambling on their site.
+A cashback offer or money-back promotion, as they can often be referred to, do exactly what the name implies.
+The bonus allows the customer to get the stake or a percentage of their stake back on a placed bet if the bet does not win.
+These are very attractive offers for customers as it allows an element of insurance or consolation if the placed bet does not win.

-Cashback promotions can come in varying forms, some betting sites include a cashback offer as part of their welcome bonus, others offer cashback offers on specific sports or something specific occurring in a particular sporting event.
-For example, when football betting some of the best betting sites offer a cashback bonus if the result of the game finishes 0-0.
+Cashback promotions can come in varying forms.
+Some betting sites include a cashback offer as part of their welcome bonus, while others offer cashback offers on specific sports or something specific occurring in a particular sporting event.
+For example, when football betting, some of the best betting sites offer a cashback bonus if the result of the game finishes 0-0.
 Punters who have placed a bet on a particular team to win the match can expect to have their stake returned.

-If you were using this cashback bonus on sports betting, you would get a percentage of what you have lost back.
-For example, you bet and lose £50 on a team to win a match, and the cashback bonus for you for that week is 10%, so you will get back £5 as 10% of your loss.
+If you were using this cashback bonus on sports betting, you would get back a percentage of what you lost.
+For example, you bet and lose £50 on a team to win a match, and the cashback bonus for that week is 10%, so you will get back £5 as 10% of your loss.

-It is important to note that nearly all cashback offers come without too many requirements, cashback is rarely paid out in real cash but will instead come in the form of a free bet or betting credits that you may only use at that particular betting site.
+It is important to note that nearly all cashback offers come without too many requirements.
+Cashback is rarely paid out in real cash but will come in the form of a free bet or betting credits that you may use only at that particular betting site.